The Guide To Buying & Selling Premade Dropshipping Stores

 Let’s take a quick moment to look at the dropshipping model a little more closely:

-Let’s think about this for a second: you’ve found an online shoe store that you’re interested in buying and it uses a conventional, inventory-holding model.
+Let’s think about this for a second: the retailer has found an online shoe store that they’re interested in buying and it uses a conventional, inventory-holding model.

 This complicates the process of determining the value of the store.
-It also makes it more complicated for you to do your due diligence when you take a closer look at how much your store is worth.
+It also makes it more complicated for the retailer to do their due diligence when taking a closer look at how much the store is worth.

 With dropshipping, none of these factors come into play because there are fewer logistical issues.
-You’re basically just buying the website, social media following, email list, customer base, dropshipping supplier relationships, and – most importantly – the brand.
+The retailer is basically just buying the website, social media following, email list, customer base, dropshipping supplier relationships, and – most importantly – the brand.

-What Gives A Dropshipping Store Value For Buyers?
+What Gives A Dropshipping Store Value For Buyers Or Sellers?

-When you buy a dropshipping store, you’ll want to get a return on investment (ROI).
-In other words, you’ll spend a certain amount of money to hopefully make that money back and then some over time.
+When the retailer buys a dropshipping store, they’ll want to get a return on investment (ROI).
+In other words, they’ll spend a certain amount of money to hopefully make that money back and plus more over time.

 - Age of the store.
-Dropshipping stores that have been around for longer will have a more established customer base.
+Older stores have a more established customer base and brand identity.

 - Financial information.
 This includes revenue, profit, and projected growth rate.